Jurickson Profar Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.06).
+- The Guardians have a 4.10 team ERA that ranks 12th across all league pitching staffs.

-- The Guardians allow the ninth-fewest home runs in baseball (22 total, one per game).
+- Guardians pitchers combine to give up 23 home runs (one per game), the eighth-fewest in the league.

-- Battenfield (0-1) gets the starting nod for the Guardians, his third of the season.
+- Bibee makes his first start of the season for the Guardians.

 © 2023 Data Skrive.
 All rights reserved.